Azure/secrets-store-csi-driver-provider-azure/README.md

       parameters:
         usePodIdentity: "false"         # [OPTIONAL for Azure] if not provided, will default to "false"
         keyvaultName: "kvname"          # the name of the KeyVault
-        cloudName: "cloudname"          # [OPTIONAL for Azure] if not provided, azure environment will default to AzurePublic Cloud
+        cloudName: "cloudname"          # [OPTIONAL available for version > 0.0.4] if not provided, azure environment will default to AzurePublic Cloud
         objects:  |
           array:
             - |